 Treating Benzodiazepine Abuse at Home

-People who abuse drugs -- including tranquilizers called benzodiazepines -- often deny their problem by playing down the extent of their drug use or blaming job or family stress.
+People who misuse drugs -- including tranquilizers called benzodiazepines -- often deny their problem by playing down the extent of their drug use or blaming job or family stress.
 The most important thing that can be done at home is to recognize that there may be a problem and to seek help.

-- Awareness of the signs and symptoms of abuse help with recognition.
+- Awareness of the signs and symptoms of misuse help with recognition.

 - The next step is to try to obtain help for the person.
-This can be done either through your doctor or by contacting many of the drug abuse help lines in your community.
+This can be done either through your doctor or by contacting many of the drug misuse help lines in your community.

 Medical Treatment for Benzodiazepine Misuse

-- If the drugs were taken within the previous one to two hours, the doctor may consider gastric lavage, also called stomach pumping.
+- If the drugs were taken within an hour or less, the doctor may consider gastric lavage, also called stomach pumping.
 With this procedure, a large tube is placed directly into your stomach through the mouth or nose.
 Large volumes of water can then be pushed into the stomach and sucked back out in an attempt to wash out the pill fragments.
-This is not used often and only if you are known to have swallowed other potentially more lethal medications.
+This is not used often and generally is considered less effective than having the patient swallow activated charcoal.

 - A single dose of activated charcoal is recommended for people who come to the emergency department within four hours of taking drugs.
 This acts to prevent absorption of the medication.
 It is a black powder that is mixed with water and given to you to drink.
 Side effects can include nausea, vomiting, and abdominal cramps.

 - There is an antidote to counteract the toxic effects of benzodiazepines called flumazenil (Romazicon).
 This reverses the sedative effect of benzodiazepines.
 It is, however, usually reserved for severe poisoning because it can cause withdrawal and seizures in people who are chronic benzodiazepine abusers.